bakpakin/Fennel/lua-primer.md

 * `xpcall`: acts like `pcall` but accepts a handler; used to get a full stack trace rather than a single line number for errors

+The `...` values also work at the top level of a file.
+They are usually used to capture command-line arguments for files run directly from the command line, but they can also pass on values from a `dofile` call or tell you the name of the current module in a file that's loaded from `require`.

 ## Lua loading

 These are used for loading Lua code.
 The `load*` functions return a